 }

-Receive with Serial class
+Receive with Serial Class

-Thus, the following example receives an integer number.
+Thus, the following example receives an integer.

 #define DEBUG(a) Serial.println(a);